gumaerc-testorg/11.437-fall-2016/content/pages/readings.md

 Newburger, Robin.
 "After the Financial Crisis: The Roles and Responsibilities of Banking Institutions in Financing Community Economic Development" in White, Sammis B., and Zenia Z. Kotval. *Financing Economic Development in the 21st Century*.
 Routledge, 2012.
 ISBN: 9780765627834.

-JP Morgan Chase & Co. "[Invested In Detroit's Future: Two Years In (PDF–2.2MB)](http://www.detroitchamber.com/wp-content/uploads/2019/11/Chase-Detroit-Report-2016.pdf)."
+JP Morgan Chase & Co.
+"Invested In Detroit's Future: Two Years In."
 2016.

 [JP Morgan Chase and Detroit](https://www.jpmorganchase.com/corporate/Corporate-Responsibility/detroit.htm).